engine-bay/dev-harness/README.md

 ## About

-This readme covers the development guide for repositories in the EngineBay organisation.
+Engine Bay is comprised of multiple repositories referenced via nuget packages.
+This structure does not work well for local development.

+This repo tries to address this issue and provide a frictionless development harness for Engine Bay.

+## How does it work.

+This wraps all EngineBay repositories as sub modules and provides a solution file pulling in all the sub modules as projects.
+Each project file will then conditionally load dependency projects as project references instead of packages.

 ## Prerequisites

 ### Install

 - [Node](https://nodejs.org/)
-    ```bash
-    node --version
-    ```

 - [Python](https://www.python.org/)
-    ```bash
-    python --version
-    python3 --version
-    ```
+- [Pip](https://pip.pypa.io/en/stable/installation/)

 >   If you get an error on Windows that python or pip is not recognised or cannot run
 >
 > - Check that the python install location has been added to your PATH
 > - Check that Windows Defender is not blocking Python and add it to your exclusion list if needed

-- [Pip](https://pip.pypa.io/en/stable/installation/)
-    ```bash
-    pip3 --version
-    ```
-    > Pip should be installed with Python, check using the above command before installing

 ### Environment Variables